betaflight/betaflight.com/docs/wiki/guides/current/SoftSerial.md

 - The baud rate on all Softserial ports must be the same
 - It is always better to use a hardware UART if one is available

-Softserial is effective for providing a single extra Tx pin on the MPU for single-wire data streams, eg :
+Softserial is effective for providing a single extra Tx pin on the FC for single-wire data streams, eg :

 - Analog VTx control (SmartAudio, Tramp etc)
 - S.Port Telemetry (FrSky), a bi-directional single-wire interface.